LINGUAE CELTICAE

 Volume 21: Bàideanach, Srath Spè, Nàrann & Bràighean Mhàrr (Badenoch, Strathspey, Nairn & Braes of Mar)

-The report does not only cover the traditional "Highland" districts of Badenoch and Nairn, but it also describes the situation in a "terra incognita" of Gaelic speech: The north-eastern fringe.
-Right until the First World War it was common place to hear Gaelic on the streets of Grantown-on-Spey, Tomintoul and even Braemar in Aberdeenshire.
-Equally unknown in many circles is the fact that the last "native speaker" of Aberdeenshire Gaelic died as late as the early 1980s.
-In Badenoch Gaelic still survived as a community language until the Second World War.
-Today the language is held up in the whole area by a very small number of speakers.
-Newtonmore in western Badenoch is the only community where Gaelic still shows some flickering light with Gaelic-medium nursery and primary school education in the local school.
-Parental demand on the contrary is high but so far only a Gaelic-medium unit in Nairn has been realised.
-Essentially arrived at rock bottom ironically the situation of Gaelic can only improve in this district.
+The report does not only cover the traditional “Highland” districts of Badenoch and Nairn, but it also describes the situation in a "terra incognita" of Gaelic speech: The north-eastern fringe.
+Right until the First World War it was commonplace to hear Gaelic on the streets of Grantown-on-Spey, Tomintoul and even Braemar in Aberdeenshire.
+Equally unknown in many circles is the fact that the last “native speaker” of Aberdeenshire Gaelic died as late as the early 1980s.
+In Badenoch Gaelic still survived as a community language even until the Second World War.
+Today the language is still being held up in the area by a very small number of speakers.
+Newtonmore in western Badenoch and Nairn are the only communities where Gaelic still shows some flickering light with Gaelic-medium nursery and primary school education in local schools.
+Essentially arrived at rock bottom, ironically the situation of Gaelic can only improve in this district.

-The second edition of this report can be downloaded here (1.521 KB) in pdf format.
+The third edition of this report can be downloaded here (1.651 KB) in pdf format.

 In western Bàideanach (Badenoch) the language still survives around the village of Bail Ùr an t-Slèibh (Newtonmore)